M.S. in Psychology: Course Descriptions

 This course introduces students to the historical and theoretical bases for the practice of marriage, couple, and family counseling.
 Special attention is given to an overview of foundational systems-oriented theories (Bowenian, Strategic, Structural, etc.), and the impact of issues such as gender, culture, and ethnicity on the family system.
 Students will examine their own assumptions about families and begin to develop increased congruence between their assumptions, philosophical/theological presuppositions, and the various theoretical perspectives on family development, functioning, interaction and intervention.
 (3 credit hrs)

-PSY 545 – Group Counseling and Group Work (Human Services elective)
+PSY 545 – Leading and Facilitating Groups (Human Services elective)

 PSY 550 – Helping People Flourish: A Catholic-Christian Approach to Psychology (Core Course)